 TO ANTICIPATE AND REJOICE AT BEING HOME AT LAST

-Is your Advent journey not what you expected?
-Do you feel the same about your life journey?
+What do you and I expect of this Advent?
+What preparations are we making along the way to be ready for Christ’s birth?
+Maybe Advent is not what you expected this year.
+Maybe your own life has not turned out they way you thought.
 This is what Frances went through herself.
 She expected to have a family with Gilbert and settle down to a quiet life of housekeeping and doing good to her neighbors.
 What she got instead was an amazing life beside one of the geniuses of their Age and bewilderment over not being able to conceive a child of her own.

 But whatever was gain to me I count as loss for the sake of Christ.
 More than that, I count all things as loss compared to the surpassing excellence of knowing Christ Jesus my Lord, for whom I have lost all things.
 I consider them rubbish, that I may gain Christ. ( Philippians 3:8 )